datatrail-jhu/03_fileorganization/manuscript/08_paths_in_code.md

 o) suggestive path that directs you to the folder tidy_data

 {choose-answers: 4}
+?1  `/cloud/project/data/raw_data` is an example of a(n):

+C) absolute path that directs you to the folder raw_data
+C) absolute path that leads you to the raw_data directory
+o) absolute path that directs you to the folder tidy_data
+o) absolute path that leads you to the tidy_data directory
+m) relative path that directs you to the folder raw_data
+o) absolute path that directs you to the folder raw_data
+o) relative path that directs you to the folder raw_data
+o) absolute path that directs you to the folder data
+o) relative path that directs you to the folder data
+o) distinct path that directs you to the folder raw_data
+o) suggestive path that directs you to the folder raw_data

+{choose-answers: 4}
-?
-How would you use the here() function to specify the path to a script called "script.R" in the final_code folder that is itself in a folder called code?
+?2  How would you use the `here()` function to specify the path to a script called `script.R` in the `final_code` folder that is itself in a folder called code?

 C) here("code", "final_code", "script.R")
+m) here("code", "raw_code", "script.R")
 o) here("code", "/" , "final_code", "/", "script.R")
 o) here("code", "/" , "final_code", "/")
 o) here("code", "final_code")